Chester Zoo: Case Study

 Last updated: Aug 29, 2023 • 7 min read

-Not content with becoming the UK’s first ISO14001-accredited zoo for its commitment to green tourism, Chester Zoo claimed another industry first in May 2018, when it installed EV charging for visitors.
+Not content with becoming the UK’s first ISO14001-accredited zoo for its commitment to green tourism, Chester Zoo claimed another industry first in May 2018 when it installed EV charging for visitors.
 The zoo, which attracts more than 1.9 million visitors per year, knew there was demand from customers for this service, following an increase in visitor requests and the growth of EV drivers on UK roads.

 Pod Point, which offers a fully managed service from initial consultation through to surveying, installation and maintenance, was able to overcome the challenge of limited power supply using its Array load balancing system.

+With this in place, Pod Point was then able to install the Array controller.
 The system distributes the available power across each chargepoint, ensuring that the electricity capacity is never exceeded.
-In this way, it enables up to three times more chargepoints to be installed using the same power availability, avoiding the need for costly infrastructure upgrades.
+In this way, it enables up to three times more chargepoints to be installed using the same power availability.
+An added benefit of Array is that it reduces the complexity of electric vehicle chargepoint installations and cuts down the amount of cabling required.

-Using the Array system, Pod Point was able to install the initial four chargepoints required and put the infrastructure in place for the remaining eight bays.
+Using the Array system, Pod Point was able to install the initial four Twin chargepoints required and put the infrastructure in place for the remaining nine Twins.
 Installing the infrastructure in advance reduces future costs by removing the need for further site surveys.
-It also minimises inconvenience by removing the need for additional groundworks.
-An added benefit of Array is that it reduces the complexity of electric vehicle chargepoint installations and cuts down the amount of cabling required.
+It also minimises inconvenience by avoiding the need for additional groundworks.
+Because of this, the remaining nine Twin chargepoints were installed in just 10 days.